HBPMedical/jdbc-driver-raw/README.md

 # JDBC driver for raw-db

 ## Generating a jar
+You will need to have maven installed in order to build this project.

 To generate a jar file use the following command:

 `mvn package -DskipTests`